If you have searched the web for heat pump parts....chances are you are a little frustrated.

 There are a number of options available when deciding to purchase a wall mount bracket for mini split heat pumps.
 Keep the following in mind:

 Most heat pumps have two types of capacitors; start capacitors and run capacitors.
 A bad capacitor is one the most common reasons for heat pump trouble.
 You can usually tell that a capacitor is bad if the top is bulged outward.
+It is important to test your capacitor with a multimeter to determine if that is the cause of your problem.

 It is usually best to purchase the capacitor from a local suppler for heat pump parts, in order to ensure that you get the correct, quality capacitor.
 Below are a few nationwide suppliers that you may located in your area: